demisto/content-docs/docs/partners/adopt.md

         Start of adoption process.

-5. Edit the Pull Request title to '`COMPANY_NAME` Pack Adoption' and adjust the description to 'Updating README file for adoption'.
+5. At the bottom of the screen, edit the Pull Request title to '`COMPANY_NAME` Pack Adoption' and adjust the description to 'Updating README file for adoption'.
-6. Create a new branch named `partners-COMPANY_NAME-adoption-start`.
+6. Create a new branch named `partner-COMPANY_NAME-adoption-start`.
 7. Now, click the green “Commit Changes” button.
 This will take you to your Pull Request.
-Scroll down and click the green “Create Pull Request” at the bottom of the screen.

-**Note:** If you are not ready to officially submit the pull request for review, you can create a draft pull request instead.
-To the right of the “Create pull request” button there is a small button with an arrow, click that and choose the Draft option.
-This will still create the Pull Request but the XSOAR eng team will not review it until it is taken out of draft.
+8. As your Pull Request is not ready yet, will create an initial draft Pull Request as follows: At the bottom of the page, to the right of the `Create pull request` button there is a small button with an arrow, click and choose the `Draft` option.
+This will still create the Pull Request but the XSOAR eng team will not review it until it is taken out of draft mode.

 Your Pull Request is not ready yet, continue following the instructions below.